Babu12345/ble-plugin/protocol/README.md

 5. Update documentation

-## Configuration options
+## IDE Configuration

+### VS Code / rust-analyzer
+To ensure rust-analyzer properly handles the serialization cfg flags:
-- Add `"rust-analyzer.cargo.features": [ "bincode_serialization" ],` to settings.json in the .vscode settings to make sure that the rust analyzer doesn't show the complier_error! at all times even when the cfg isn't valid for that error branch
+- Add `"rust-analyzer.cargo.features": [ "bincode_serialization" ],` to your `.vscode/settings.json`
+- This prevents rust-analyzer from showing compiler errors for cfg-gated code branches when the appropriate cfg flag is set